aiven/devportal/docs/products/opensearch/reference/index-replication.rst

 Automatic adjustment of replication factors
 ===========================================

-Aiven for OpenSearch automatically adjusts index replication factors to ensure data availability and service functionality.
+Aiven for OpenSearch® automatically adjusts index replication factors to ensure data availability and service functionality.

 When is the replication factor automatically adjusted?